 - Luka: “Good application, they are comfortable and the sound is good.”

-- gabriavanz: ” Noise cancellation is minimal and the app does not work well for me with the new iOS operating system.”
+- gabriavanz: ” Noise cancellation is minimal and the app doesn't work well for me with the new iOS operating system.”